Mould Exposure Symptoms: Health Effects and When to Test

 • Inhalation of contaminated air or dust

-• Ingestion of contaminated foods (e.g. grains, coffee, nuts, dried fruits)
+• Ingestion of contaminated foods such as grains, coffee, nuts and dried fruits

-Because mould spores are microscopic and easily airborne, exposure can occur without visible mould being present.
+Because mould spores are microscopic and easily airborne, exposure may occur even when visible mould is not obvious.

-Symptoms vary widely depending on exposure level, duration, genetics, immune resilience, and detoxification capacity.
+Symptoms vary depending on exposure level, duration, immune resilience, genetic detoxification capacity and overall health status.

 • Chronic fatigue or low energy

-• Brain fog, memory issues, or poor focus
+• Brain fog, memory issues or reduced focus

 • Headaches or pressure behind the eyes